Grauwdy/FilePermissionsinAZ/README.md

 <img src="https://i.imgur.com/SHotVB2.png" height="80%" width="80%" alt="Permissions Steps"/>
 </p>
 <p>
-The user cannot access the accounting folder because they are not part of the ACCOUNTANTS Security Group.
-Log off the client so that the permissions are in place by the time the client is logged into again.
-On the domain controller, open the ACCOUNTANTS Properties on Active Directory Users and Computers.
-In the Members tab, add the respective user.
-In my case, it is bon.rovej.
-Upon logging into the client, bon.rovej is now able to open the accounting folder because they are part of ACCOUNTANTS.
+In this scenario, the user is unable to access the accounting folder as they are not part of the ACCOUNTANTS Security Group.
+To address this, it's necessary to log off the client, allowing the permissions to take effect upon the next login.

+On the domain controller, open the ACCOUNTANTS Properties in Active Directory Users and Computers.
+Navigate to the Members tab and add the respective user— in this case, bon.rovej.
+Once this adjustment is made, logging back into the client allows BLANK_ to successfully access the accounting folder, as they are now part of the ACCOUNTANTS Security Group.
+This demonstrates how effective management of Security Groups in Active Directory ensures precise access control for users.
 <br />

 <h2>Lessons Learned </h2>

-This lab made me understand how file permissions work in the context of Windows/Active Directory.
-In a real setting, I might have to set permissions so that people can only access what they need to in order to complete their work.
-It is not necessary to give more permissions than what is needed.
+This lab has provided me with a valuable insight into the workings of file permissions within the Windows/Active Directory environment.
+Understanding how file permissions operate is crucial for real-world scenarios where precise access control is essential.
+The importance of granting only the necessary permissions to individuals, ensuring they have access only to what is required for their tasks, has become evident.
+This practice not only enhances security but also ensures efficient workflow by limiting access to relevant resources.
+It emphasizes the principle of providing the minimum necessary permissions, a fundamental approach in effective access management within Windows and Active Directory environments.